 Our mission statement is to better our community through the art and science of Taekwondo.
 We strive to instill the black belt creed: courtesy, modesty, integrity, perseverance, self control, and indomitable spirit.
 We work to give our students a sense of accomplishment of a black belt and to exceed their own potential.
-We are creating leaders for tomorrow to better humanity.
+We are creating leaders to better our future.

 We are continuing the rich legacy the late Grand Master Jung Soo Park began over 50 years ago.

 Taekwondo is a martial arts program that everyone can benefit from, as we teach good physical fitness and to help garner a positive mental attitude.
 We offer these programs for all ages, so whether you are looking for adult martial arts training or martial arts classes for children, we can help you out.
 We work to create a balance of physical and mental conditioning to build up self esteem and respect.

 We teach self defense through the arts of taekwondo and karate, giving kids and adults alike the the skills they need to build their confidence up and give them the skills they need to protect themselves and their family if it would come to that.
 We have three locations for learning taekwondo and karate: Boca Raton, Coral Springs, Parkland and Coconut Creek.

 Character Kidz is our after school program for children in grades K-5, focusing on academics, social skills, sports, and more.
 We offer free pick up for several elementary schools in the Coral Springs and Coconut Creek areas.
 Let us take care of your kids while you finish up at work!

 Courtesy is about being polite and showing respect to yourself and to others.
 We teach courtesy through many actions through the dojang, such as bowing to instructors, bowing to those you are sparring with, and listening quietly through instruction.
 We encourage this courtesy outside the dojang too, taking it out into daily life to show the same politeness and respect to others, such as teachers, parents, and friends.